-Dual-hormone artificial pancreas is a step closer for patients with Type 1 diabetesJanuary 28th, 2013 in Diabetes /
+Dual-hormone artificial pancreas is a step closer for patients with Type 1 diabetesJanuary 28, 2013 in Medicine & Health / Diabetes

 For patients with type 1 diabetes, a dual-hormone artificial pancreas system (also known as a closed-loop delivery system) improved the control of glucose levels and reduced the risk of hypoglycemia compared with conventional pump treatment in a trial published in CMAJ (Canadian Medical Association Journal).